The Helpful Fox Senko-san: Anime

 An anime television series adaptation was announced on December 2, 2018.
 The series is animated by Doga Kobo and directed by Tomoaki Koshida, with Yoshiko Nakamura handling series composition, and Miwa Oshima designing the characters.
 Yoshiaki Fujisawa composed the music.
 The series aired from April 10 to June 26, 2019, on AT-X and various local television stations.
 The opening theme is "Koyoi mofumofu!!" (今宵mofumofu!!) performed by Azumi Waki and Maaya Uchida, while the ending theme is "Moffu Moffu de Yoinoja yo" (もっふもっふ DE よいのじゃよ) performed by Waki.
 The series ran for 12 episodes.
-Funimation has licensed the series.
+Funimation licensed the series for English-speaking regions and produced an English dub.

 Reception

-The anime has a rating of 4.8/5 on Crunchyroll based on 96 votes.
+The anime has a rating of 4.7/5 on Crunchyroll based on 5.7k votes.
 LofZOdyssey of Comic Watch gave the anime a 7.6/10 rating, the writer stating, "If you're expecting fast-paced, hyper-energetic slapstick comedy from this show, it's best to put that thought to rest now.
 Senko-san was a much slower series than most, and when we pause for a moment, that makes a lot of sense."

 Gadget Tsūshin included Senko's catchphrase ("uyan") in their 2019 list of the most popular anime-related buzzwords.